katteranga/bad-poetry-bot/Readme.md

 ### Exhibit A (#3)
-Suh-weet
+Suh-weet <br />
-Love like this only comes around once in a blue moon But I'm not a lunar cycle kind of queen
+Love like this only comes around once in a blue moon <br />
+But I'm not a lunar cycle kind of queen  <br />
 I'm more of a...every 4 years type

-My DNA is a combination of many cultures
+My DNA is a combination of many cultures <br />
-I'm the first one of my kind
+I'm the first one of my kind <br />
 And I'll probably be the last

-One day they'll study me in a high school textbook
+One day they'll study me in a high school textbook <br />
-And they'll call me "EXHIBIT A"
+And they'll call me "EXHIBIT A" <br />
 The product of a "mixed" relationship

 ---
 ### Diaspora (#4)

-We're all just children of the diaspora
+We're all just children of the diaspora<br />
-Trying to find our way back home
+Trying to find our way back home<br />
-Struggle bus, first class all the way to Ghana
+Struggle bus, first class all the way to Ghana <br />
 I googled it, it's not that far

-But the journey is long and the path is filled with pain But we'll get there  one day
+But the journey is long and the path is filled with pain<br />
+But we'll get there  one day<br />
 My hair is my map, my afro is my guide

-I'll find you,
+I'll find you,<br />
-my lost kin I'll find you,
+my lost kin I'll find you,<br />
-my sista I'll find you,
+my sista I'll find you,<br />
-my bruda I'll find you,
+my bruda I'll find you,<br />
 my mama

 ---
 ### Excerpt from Walking Contradiction (#7)

-I am what you never thought possible
+I am what you never thought possible<br />
-I have blue eyes and brown skin
+I have blue eyes and brown skin<br />
-I am half sisters with Beyonce
+I am half sisters with Beyonce<br />
-I have a black daddy and a white mommy
+I have a black daddy and a white mommy<br />
 I grew up in the hood but I went to private school

 ---
 ### The Product of a One-Night Stand (#10)

-I'm the product of a one-night stand
+I'm the product of a one-night stand<br />
 Between a white girl and a black boy

-I'm the product of a one-night stand
+I'm the product of a one-night stand<br />
 Who's parents said "It's not you, it's me"

-I'm the product of a one-night stand
+I'm the product of a one-night stand<br />
 Who's grandparents said "We're just not ready"

-I'm the product of a one-night stand
+I'm the product of a one-night stand<br />
 Who's friends say "You're not really black"

-I'm the product of a one-night stand
+I'm the product of a one-night stand<br />
 Who's world says "You're not really anything"

-But I'm here I'm alive
+But I'm here I'm alive<br />
 I'm the product of a one-night stand

 ---